chocolateboy/cli-pasta/README.md

             1: from -e:1:in `puts'
     -e:1:in `write': Broken pipe @ io_writev - <STDOUT> (Errno::EPIPE)

-The snippets provided by this gem install signal handlers which handle these errors in the same way as other CLI tools e.g.:
+The snippets provided by this gem install signal handlers which handle these errors in the same way as other CLI tools, e.g.:

     $ timeout --signal INT 1 ruby -r cli-pasta -e sleep
     # No output